ajvilleg/glusterfs/README.md

 there are some particularly demanding and important cases - e.g. hosting virtual-machine images or applications with embedded database functionality - which do expect synchronous behavior and can benefit from lower-latency replication.
-There are several known limitations and issues.

-* The code currently only works for two-way replication.
+The only major limitation right now is that the code only works for two-way replication.

-* Ftruncate is not handled, and should be.

-* We need to do xattr updates on each replica for itself, not just for others.

-* Interaction with self-heal is incomplete.
-Self-heal will work in general, but if done concurrently with other writes could end up incomplete.

 If you're feeling *very* adventurous, the "cluster.hsrepl" volume option will take care of inserting the hsrepl and helper translators.
 I welcome feedback